turican0/remc2/README.md

 e.g. `void sub_19CA0_sound_proc5(unsigned __int8 a1)` was renamed to `void ChangeSoundLevel_19CA0(uint8_t option)`
 - Please follow the general style of the refactored code.
 Upper Camel Case (Pascal Case) for Class/Method names.
 Camel Case for variables. 'm_' for class members. `GameRenderHD.cpp` is a good example of the style.
 - Where possible (if writting new code) please use the fixed width types. https://en.cppreference.com/w/cpp/types/integer
+- For each commit please use the Semantic Commit Messages: https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716
 - Be careful with making logic changes to the code and Test, Test, Test!
 I recommend playing the first level all the way though.
 Then the first Cave level (4) and I also recomend Level 5 as you have a nice mix of AI to kill and a cutscene at level completion.
+- Please build and run the remc2-regression-test project BEFORE making a pull request.
+This must pass and since it needs the game data cannot be placed in the Github Actions.